tomaszstachera/ts-free-multicloud-k8s/README.md

 ![OCI - 500](img/oci-500.png "OCI - 500")

 I've deployed simple [NGINX](./nginx-deployment.yaml) and exposed it via [Load Balancer](./nginx-svc.yaml).
-I've spined up another free AWS instance from which I will test the load.
+I've spun up another free AWS instance from which I will test the load.
 For a start I've triggered two `curl` commands in the background to send few requests per second to the master and worker webservers exposed on NodePorts.
 Below you can see that all requests passed - not bad for a free cluster.

 ![2 NGINX simple test](img/2-nginx-results.png "2 NGINX simple test")